Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 As you can see by the order of the logs, the visitor first encounters the binary expression that makes up the lambda body, then digs inside, revealing a call to `Math.Sin` whose parameter is also expressed as a call to `GetHashCode` on the result of `NewGuid`.

-You may have noticed that the visit methods on `ExpressionVisitor` all return `Expression`.
-That means that besides inspecting the expression tree, the visitor can choose to rewrite or completely replace them with entirely different expressions.
+You may have noticed that the visitor methods on `ExpressionVisitor` all return `Expression`s.
+That means that besides merely inspecting them, the visitor can choose to rewrite or completely replace expressions with different ones.

-Let's change our visitor so that it rewrites all calls to method `Math.Sin` into `Math.Cos`:
+Let's change our visitor so that it catches all calls to method `Math.Sin` and rewrites them into `Math.Cos`:

 ```csharp
 public class Visitor : ExpressionVisitor